 What options are there for 4WDs?

 4WD vehicles can access most of the tourist sites around the bay.
 Steep Point, Dirk Hartog Island and the northern beaches of Francois Peron National Park have long been favourite 4WD destinations for people willing to tackle the rough sandy tracks in search of remote camping and fishing spots.
 Remember that tyre pressure is paramount across Shark Bay.
-To save you from getting bogged, and for a far more comfortable ride, drop your tyre pressure to 20psi or lower when 4W driving.
+To save you from getting bogged, and for a far more comfortable ride, drop your tyre pressure to 20psi or lower when 4WD.
 Carry a compressor or use those at service stations in Denham to reinflate.

 What is the road to Steep Point like?